 The Mission of Beaufort Academy

-Beaufort Academy is an independent coeducational college preparatory school serving pre-k through 12th grade.
+Beaufort Academy is an independent coeducational college preparatory school serving ages 2-years old through 12th grade.
 The goal is to instill in students the intellectual curiosity and strength of character for success in all aspects of their lives.
 The school is committed to developing the whole person within the framework of its rigorous academic environment, core values and the Judeo-Christian tradition.
 Beaufort Academy seeks to inspire in each student a sense of responsibility to one’s self, the community and the environment, so that our students are positive contributors and leaders in the future.

 Core Values of Beaufort Academy